 What are condoms?

-A condom is a very fine sheath made of rubber or plastic that's designed to stop sexual fluids from mixing during sexual activity.
+A condom is a very fine sheath made of rubber or plastic that's designed to stop body fluids from mixing during sexual activity.

 Types of condom